Tylereck81/Automated-Pulse-Sensing-Tool-/README.md

 Within the repository, you will find both the documentations for the project, including the presentations, poster, and research report, and the two main programs used together to control the tool.

 ## Hardware
-The Automated Pulse Sensing Tool incorporates multiple hardware components that work together to give the tool its utlity.
+The Automated Pulse Sensing Tool incorporates multiple hardware components that work together to give the tool its utility.
 The following is what was used:

 ### Creality CR10s 3D printer
 The recycled 3D printer was used as the main base for my project.
 It provides a main hand-rest area for patients with all the necessary motors and stop switches connected in an X,Y, and Z plane.